LucidIndian/gbz/README.md

 - Ruby on Rails
 - Launch MVP!

 Follow my journey on Twitter: @TyghWalters

-Thanks for your support!!! :)
+Thanks for your support :)